andrewpmartinez/grid/README.md

 go install ./...
 ```

-If you wish to make the binary portale, ensure you include ldflags/extldflags to create a statically linked binary.
+If you wish to make the binary portable, ensure you include ldflags/extldflags to create a statically linked binary.
 For hints, see this projects release workflow.